novarz/kafka-connect-flume-avro/README.md

 ##### `compression`

 The compression type.
-This must match on both flume agent and the connector.
+This must match on both flume agent and the connector. `DEFLATE` - Compress messages with the deflate algorithm., `NONE` - No compression

 *Importance:* LOW